 - Several options are available to you if you decide not to drive through the park on your own — or choose not to fight the crowds for parking spaces!
 Consider taking the Glacier Shuttle or a Red Bus Tour if you want to leave your car for the day.

 - Reserve a room at least one year in advance if you plan on staying in one of Glacier’s seven lodges — they get snatched up fast!
 Otherwise, numerous options are available just outside of the park at each entrance.

 - Numerous hiking trails converge and overlap in this park, so you don’t want to be caught hiking without a map.
 This is the map I use and recommend for Glacier National Park.

-Click NEXT to see this amazing list of 10 things you can’t miss on your first visit to Glacier National Park!
+Click NEXT to see the list of 10 things you can’t miss on your first visit to Glacier National Park.

 Disclosure: This post contains affiliate links, which means that (at no extra cost to you) I receive a small compensation if you make a purchase.
-Recommended products are only those that I personally love!
-I appreciate your support and welcome any questions you may have about any products featured on my site.
-Thanks!
-Ash
+I only recommend products that I love, and I appreciate your support.
+Thanks! — Ash